xserban/GraphRepo/docs/source/examples.rst

 1. Index data
 ==============

-In this example we index all data from PyDriller in Neo4j.
+In this example, we index all data from PyDriller in Neo4j.
-The example assumes you are running a Neo4j instance in Docker, as indicated here ...
+The example assumes you are running a Neo4j instance in Docker, as indicated in :ref:`CONFIGURATION`.

 In order to run the example, clone the projects using the following commands::